 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
-The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
+Field sobriety and chemical tests are designed to give the state more evidence.
+You can prevent the state from gathering this evidence by declining all tests until a judge signs a warrant.
 While police may tell you your license will automatically be suspended for one year, our Troy, IL DUI defense attorneys can still challenge that suspension in court.

 Contact a DUI Lawyer Immediately